Cannabis in Nebraska: 2024 medical cannabis legalization and lawsuit

-On November 5th, 2024, measures 437 and 438 were both approved by voters initially legalizing medical use, but the validity of both of these measures are being challenged by opponents and the measures could potentially be overturned pending a decision by lawmakers.
+On November 5th, 2024, measures 437 and 438 were both approved by voters initially legalizing medical use.

 Former Republican state senator and State Board of Health member John Kuehn sued the campaign that put medical cannabis on the ballot over the validity of the signatures it had collected.
-Current Secretary of State Bob Evnen (R) and Attorney General Mike Hilgers (R) both filed court documents contesting the legitimacy of almost 49,000 signatures on the two petitions.
+Secretary of State Bob Evnen (R) and Attorney General Mike Hilgers (R) both filed court documents contesting the legitimacy of almost 49,000 signatures on the two petitions.
 They said that more than half involved “notary malfeasance.”
 Evnen requested that the court ascertain the exact number of legitimate signatures and void the results if there aren't enough.
 The lawsuit was resolved on December 11, 2024, when Lancaster County District Court Judge Susan Strong ruled she would not issue an injunction, allowing the law to go into effect on December 12.

 The ballot measures legalized the sale and possession of up to 5 ounces of cannabis for medical use, and established a Nebraska Medical Cannabis Commission as the state regulatory agency.
-These measures would not legalize the cultivation of cannabis.
+These measures did not set out a legal mechanism for the cultivation of cannabis.
+A bill to set out rules for medical cannabis regulation died in the legislature in 2025.